pkantue/molomolotech/Podcast/ShowNotes/ep026/Resume Building Without Formal Experience.md

 **Host (Paulin):**
 *"Here’s a simple trick: If you don’t have work experience, rename that section on your resume to ‘Projects & Research.’

-This is exactly how Rachid Yazami built credibility.
-Before companies paid attention to him, he proved his expertise through published research.
+When I was preparing my resume for flight control roles, I knew I couldn’t just list ‘aspiring engineer.’
+I needed to *show* my expertise.

-For example, let’s say you built an AI model for image recognition as part of a university project.
-Don’t just list ‘Worked on AI model.’
-Instead, frame it like this:
+For example, instead of saying ‘Studied autopilot design,’ I framed it like this:

-📌 **AI-Based Image Recognition System** *(Independent Project)*
+📌 **Autopilot Simulation for UAV Flight Stability** *(Independent Project)*
-- Trained a convolutional neural network (CNN) to classify medical images with 85% accuracy.
+- Designed and tested a PID-based autopilot for altitude and heading control.
-- Implemented optimization techniques to reduce processing time by 20%.
+- Simulated response behavior under different turbulence conditions using MATLAB & Simulink.

-This shows you’ve applied your knowledge in a real way—even if it wasn’t for a company."*
+This shows I applied my knowledge in a real way—even without a formal job title."*

 ---

 #### **🎙 INTERLUDE: "Tech Concepts Explained… Badly" 🎙**
-*(Music shifts to a playful, lighthearted tone.
-Enter a guest voice, an engineer with a slightly dramatic storytelling style.)*
+*(Music shifts to a playful, lighthearted tone.)*

 **Guest (Engineer):**
 *"Alright, let’s talk about ‘experience’—or lack of it.